Plant Pathogen initiative

 b) an effective national biosecurity surveillance system (e.g., incursion detection, rapid diagnostics tests, etc.)

-Call for partnerships now closed
+Call for partnerships 2024 now open

 The Bioplatforms Australia Plant Pathogen ‘Omics Initiative has seeked partners to nominate and lead projects to generate important genomic data resources for priority plant pathogen species.